WalletScrutiny/WalletScrutinyCom/_hardware/keepser.md

 ## Card Variations

-The Keepser has 4 card models:
+The Keepser has 3 card models advertised for "cold wallet"s:

-> - Keepser Pass - 219€
->
-> Keepser Pass is an offline password manager.
-Keepser technology encrypts all of your data (usernames, passwords, bank cards or loyalty cards) before storing them in the card.
->
 > - Keepser Pro - 285€
 >
 > Keepser Pro is an offline password manager + a cold wallet.
 It has the same functions as the Keepser PASS and also stores your cryptocurrencies and seed phrases.